kstonekuan/splatter-mcp-app/README.md

 🏆 Finalist at the [YC MCP Apps Hackathon by Manufact](https://events.ycombinator.com/manufact-hackathon26).

+![Splatter MCP App preview](docs/images/splatter-mcp-app-preview.png)

 ## Introduction

-This app is a lightweight spatial review layer for teams that need to move from source media to interactive 3D quickly.
+This is great for teams to move from source media to interactive 3D quickly

-![Splatter MCP App preview](docs/images/splatter-mcp-app-preview.png)

-Best fit for:
+- Advertising

-- Media and virtual production teams
+- Media and film
-- Design and creative studios
+- Creative design
-- Architecture / AEC teams
+- Architecture
-- Real estate and experience design teams
+- Real estate

 ## Features